alekstrifonov/URM/README.md

 **Public members**

-    - 'SparseArray()' : Default constructor
+    - SparseArray() : Default constructor
     - 'SparseArray(std::vector<unsigned int> x)' : Constructor that takes a vector and copies it to memory - **Used for Testing**
     - 'std::size_t size() const' : Returns the size of our memory - **Used for Testing**